moj-analytical-services/data-engineering-template/README.md

 ## Githooks
 This repo comes with some githooks to make standard checks before you commit files to Github.
 The checks are:
 - if you're using git-crypt, run `git-crypt status` and check for unencrypted file warnings
-- (NOT YET DONE) run Pytest
-- (NOT YET DONE) run Black on Python files
+- run Black on Python files
-- (NOT YET DONE) run Flake8 on Python files
+- run Flake8 on Python files
 - (NOT YET DONE) run yamllint on yaml files

 ### Installing the hooks